severalnines/docs/user-guide/timescaledb/backup.rst

 List of scheduled backups.
 You can enable and disable the schedule by toggling it accordingly.
 The created schedule can be edited and deleted.

-.. _PostgreSQL - Backup - Backup Method:
+.. _TimeScaleDB - Backup - Backup Method:

 Backup Method
 +++++++++++++